-I am a multidisciplinary artist working in painting, drawing, performance, installation, photography and video-art - examining topics such as identity, gender, feminism, analytical psychology, childhood and racism.
+Daria Konshtik was born in Makeyevka, Ukraine in 1985 (former USSR).
+In 1995 she immigrated to Israel.
+Currently lives and works in Tel Aviv.
+Konshtik is a multidisciplinary artist, working in painting, drawing, performance, installation, photography, and video-art - examining topics such as identity, gender, feminism, analytical psychology, childhood and racism.

-As someone born in Ukraine (USSR) and raised in Israel, I deal with questions regarding the influence and convergence of Russian and Ukrainian cultures in the realm of Israeli discourse.
-I examine my identity as a Russian woman in Israel by way of a traditional Russian doll – Matryoshka, serving as my alter ego.
+As someone born in Ukraine and raised in Israel, Konshtik deals with questions regarding the influence and convergence of Russian and Ukrainian cultures in the realm of Israeli discourse.
+The artist examines her identity as a Russian woman in Israel, by way of a traditional Russian doll – Matryoshka, serving as her alter ego.

-In my works, I use a vibrant palette of colors; which allows me to express the naïveté and infantility of the realm of imagery on canvas surface.
-Traditional symbols, folklore and cultural customs in my works are characterized as psychological constructs at the boundary of the conscious and unconscious, between the personal and the collective.
+In her works, Konshtik uses a vibrant palette of colors that characterize traditional Ukrainian and Russian costumes that she combines with Middle Eastern motifs.
+Traditional symbols, folklore, and cultural customs in Konshtik works are characterized as psychological constructs at the boundary of the conscious and unconscious, between the personal and the collective.

 Artist Talk | Festival Sail - Creation Space for Creators| GAMES PEOPLE PLAY + STIGMA / ANIMA&ANIMUS | (heb + heb sub) | June 2020